DFE-Digital/get-into-teaching-api/README.md

 On the first run it will do a long sync of UK postcode information into the Postgres instance running in Docker - you can monitor the progress via the Hangfire dashboard (subsequent start ups should be quicker).

+### Useful Links

+As the API is service-facing it has no user interface, but in non-production environments you can access a [dashboard for Hangfire](https://get-into-teaching-api-dev.london.cloudapps.digital/hangfire/) and the [Swagger UI](https://get-into-teaching-api-dev.london.cloudapps.digital/swagger/index.html).
+You will need the basic auth credentials to access these dashboards.

 ### Environment

 If you want to run the API locally end-to-end you will need to populate the local development environment variables.
 Run: